fpserg/RealMe/docs/PRODUCT/REALM_ROLES.md

 ## Purpose

-Vanilla is standard ChatGPT operating outside the constitutional structure of the Realm.
+Vanilla is standard ChatGPT operating outside the constitutional structure of RealMe.

+---

 ## Responsibilities